morucci/repoxplorer/README.md

 RepoXplorer let's you describe how a project is composed and then computes stats across them.
-RepoXplorer provides a Web user interface based on Bootstrap and Jquery to let a user access data easily.
+RepoXplorer provides a Web user interface based on Bootstrap and JQuery to let a user access data easily.
 It relies on ElasticSearch for its data backend.

 ## A visual overview of the user interface